stefan-hoeck/idris2-tutorial/src/Appendices/Neovim.md

 "types first".
 Although you might already have an idea about how to implement a certain piece of functionality, you still need to provide an accurate type before you can start writing your implementation.
-This means, when programming in Idris we have to mentally keep track of the implementation of an algorithm and the types involved at the same time, both of which can become arbitrarily complex.
+This means, when programming in Idris, we have to mentally keep track of the implementation of an algorithm and the types involved at the same time, both of which can become arbitrarily complex.
 Or do we?
 Remember that Idris knows